Can we enhance our child’s IQ through a stimulating environment at home?

 4. Weave maths into your conversations

 Demonstrate concepts of numbers such as “You have three candies, I’ll give you two more, now you’ll have five” or “Dinner will be ready in five minutes”.
-Not only does this train their cognitive skills, it also builds your child’s problem-solving and language skills.
+Not only does this train their cognitive skills, but it also builds your child’s problem-solving and language skills.

 According to psychologist John Protzko, kids that get early exposure to educational resources will gain a higher level of IQ and give them a leg up on their peers.
 The idea is to have early exposure to maths and make learning fun and memorable.
 Having a good maths program can engage children with dialogue, probing questions, props, games and a healthy dose of encouragement.

 This is the fourth part of our E-Book series, ‘Exposing Your Child To Math At An Early Age Improves IQ’, sponsored by Seriously Addictive Mathematics.

 The World’s Leading Program for Singapore Maths